YieldShield/apply/applications/yieldshield.md

 - Where and how does your project fit into the ecosystem?

-As pointed out above, YieldShield offers Polkadot a decentralized insurance protocol, which is a unique feature in the DeFi space and will likely attract additional users.
-So far, only https://flyingtulip.com/ plans to integrate a [decentralized insurance solution](https://docs.flyingtulip.com/product-suite/ft-insurance/).
+YieldShield offers Polkadot a decentralized insurance protocol, which is a unique feature in the DeFi space and will likely attract additional users.
+So far, only [Flying Tulip](https://flyingtulip.com/) plans to integrate a [decentralized insurance solution](https://docs.flyingtulip.com/product-suite/ft-insurance/).
 However, YieldShield has the advantage of not relying on centralized claim assessors or oracles for the claim process and is more capital-efficient.
+Besides this, YieldShield will be compatible with the upcoming Polkadot Stablecoin and the DeFi products that will integrate it.
+That way, YieldShield will offer Polkadot users the ability to insure their PUSD and earn yield safely.
+Finally, YieldShield is also compatible with the products offered in Hydration, as they have a similar receipt token structure to Aave.

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

-Initially, we will target crypto users who are not DeFi degens.
+The initial target will be crypto users who are not DeFi degens.
 Essentially, users who know how to interact with a chain, but don't invest in DeFi vaults and strategies, because they don't understand the underlying risks.
 In the future, we aim to collaborate with wallet providers, crypto neo-banks, and other relevant entities.

 - What need(s) does your project meet?